broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 #### 1. Convert FASTQ to uBAM

-If paired-end FASTQ files are used as inputs for the pipeline, the first task in the pipeline converts those FASTQ files into an unmapped BAM file using Picard’s [FastqToSam](https://gatk.broadinstitute.org/hc/en-us/articles/360036510672).
+If paired-end FASTQ files are used as inputs for the pipeline, the first task in the pipeline converts those FASTQ files into an unmapped BAM file using Picard's [FastqToSam](https://gatk.broadinstitute.org/hc/en-us/articles/360036510672).

-If a read group unmapped BAM file is used as input for the pipeline, this task is skipped.
+This task is skipped if a read group unmapped BAM file is used as input for the pipeline.

 #### 2. UMI extraction

 Unique molecular identifiers (UMIs) are DNA tags (bases) that identify each DNA molecule before PCR amplification.
-This enables us to detect whether two reads that align to the same exact position in the reference are sequences of the same DNA molecule (have the same UMIs; PCR duplicates) or are two separate copies of DNA that happen to have the same sequence (have different UMIs; biological or natural duplicates).
+UMIs enable us to detect whether two reads that align to the same position in the reference are sequences of the same DNA molecule (have the same UMIs; PCR duplicates) or are two separate copies of DNA that happen to have the same sequence (have different UMIs; biological or natural duplicates).

-As an example, the Illumina sequencers used by the Broad Genomics Platform read 151 bp per read, of which 5 bp are reserved for the UMIs.
+For example, the Illumina sequencers used by the Broad Genomics Platform read 151 bp per read, of which 5 bp are reserved for the UMIs.

-The first step of the RNA with UMIs workflow is to use the fgbio’s [ExtractUMIsFromBam](http://fulcrumgenomics.github.io/fgbio/tools/latest/ExtractUmisFromBam.html) to remove UMI bases from the reads and store them in the RX read tag.
+The first step of the RNA with UMIs workflow is to use the fgbio's [ExtractUMIsFromBam](http://fulcrumgenomics.github.io/fgbio/tools/latest/ExtractUmisFromBam.html) to remove UMI bases from the reads and store them in the RX read tag.

-The resulting RX tag may contain information like “ACT-GCT.”
-The “ACT” is the 3 bp for read1 and the “GCT” is the 3 bp for read2.
-Even though we reserve 5 bases in a read, we only use 3 bases for UMI; the other two bases are reserved for cell barcode, which the workflow doesn’t use.
+The resulting RX tag may contain information like "ACT-GCT."
+The "ACT" is the 3 bp for read 1 and the "GCT" is the 3 bp for read 2.
+Even though we reserve 5 bases in a read, we only use 3 bases for UMI; the other two bases are reserved for cell barcode, which the workflow doesn't use.

 #### 3. Alignment with STAR

-After UMI extraction, the workflow aligns the paired-end reads to the reference (hg38 or hg19) using the [STAR aligner](https://github.com/alexdobin/STAR), which is specifically designed for RNA-seq data and is able to align cDNA sequences with many "gaps" that correspond to introns.
+After UMI extraction, the workflow aligns the paired-end reads to the reference (hg38 or hg19) using the [STAR aligner](https://github.com/alexdobin/STAR), which is specifically designed for RNA-seq data and can align cDNA sequences with many "gaps" that correspond to introns.

 The workflow uses the following parameters: